+Step 7.
+Now place the folded wing into the stuff sack.

-Step 6.
-Fold the wing with 3 or 4 folds whilst being careful to not crush the LE.
+careful to not crush the LE.

 Step 8.
 If using a Saucisse, with the wing laid on its side carefully close the zip (or clips) without trapping any material.